top of page

 Student-Led Designs

 It all began with an initiative from Western Washington University Department of Design professors John Gialanella and Brittany Schade, and Paper Whale's co-founders, creating a Winter/Fall syllabus to engage 18 BFA students in the art of public engagement.
-Ultimately, six designs were selected from the following student leads:
+Ultimately, seven designs were selected from the following student leads:

 Honorable Mentions